 In recognition of the required investment in community bed-based and community support services, the Commission released A Safe Place - A Western Australian strategy to provide safe and stable accommodation, and support to people experiencing mental health, alcohol, and other drug issues 2020-2025 (A Safe Place) in 2020.
-Young people with mental health and AOD issues are recognised within A Safe Place as a particularly vulnerable cohort.
+Young people with mental health and alcohol and other drug (AOD) issues are recognised within A Safe Place as a particularly vulnerable cohort.